workarea-commerce/workarea/docs/source/articles/http-caching.html.md

 ## Using Rack::Cache

-Workarea applications use [Rack::Cache](https://github.com/rtomayko/rack-cache) to store their HTTP cache. `Rack::Cache` is an HTTP caching Rack middleware that is configured in qa, staging, and production environments.
-It's backed by [Redis](https://github.com/redis-store/redis-rack-cache), in which Rack::Cache stores all of its metadata and actual cached content.
+Workarea applications use [Rack::Cache](https://github.com/rtomayko/rack-cache) to store their HTTP cache. `Rack::Cache` is a HTTP caching Rack middleware.
+It's backed by [Redis](https://github.com/redis-store/redis-rack-cache), in which `Rack::Cache` stores all of its metadata and actual cached content.

+Out of the box, the effects of `Rack::Cache` are disabled in `test` and `development` environments.

 ### Ignore User-Specific Tracking Parameters in the Query String